maurobusso/Travel-journal-solo-project/README.md

 Lessons Learned:

-Thanks to this project I was able to improve and put into practice: array manipulation, Boolean, conditionals, objects.
-The easy way to create randomization with the Math. method.
-I was also able to integrate a responsive design with CSS.
+Thanks to this project I was able to learn and practice the basics of React to create and render react components.
+I first learnt about the importance of props and the benefits in creating more composable code with components passing different data into, and map over it in order to create the page we want.